 In the above script, DRAGTEXTMODE makes sure that texts are transparently displayed on the image upon dropping.
 The SHOW commands will redisplay all text components after executing GOTO 2 (dragging will make the components invisible).
 DRAGMATCH will define the appropriate relationships between text components and hot spot rectangles in the image component number 2.
 WAITGRADE will suspend the execution of the script until all texts are dragged into appropriate places or until the first mistake is made by the user.
 Finally, GOTO 2 will allow repeated execution of the exercise until satisfactory performance.

-To simplify determining the correct rectangle coordinates, you can use the command Edit Hit-Area on the image component menu.
+To simplify determining the correct rectangle coordinates, you can use the command Edit Hit-Area on the image component pop-up menu.
 This command is described below.

 Multiple Drag&Match test

 This is a test for matching text components with a number of image components.
 The users is supposed to drag the text components to appropriate image components.
 Multiple Drag&Match is also implemented with a DRAGMATCH script command.
 This time its syntax differs slightly.
 There is no image argument.
 Instead, a list of images is used to match a list of text components.